-The elements of your personal information that may have been impacted may have included, and potentially were not limited to, your: name, mailing address, email address, <<data elements>>.
-Please note that we have no evidence at this time that any of your personal information has been or will be misused as a result of the incident.
+Our investigation is ongoing, however it initially appears that certain human resource information may have been available for unauthorized access.
+The elements of your personal information that might have been impacted include: name, address, Social Security number, and date of birth.
+Please note that we have no evidence at this time that any of your personal information has been misused as a result of the incident.